Contractor License Requirements in Vermont

 How to Verify a Contractor's License in Vermont

-- Visit the Vermont Office of Professional Regulation license lookup tool.
+Visit the Vermont Office of Professional Regulation website to verify any contractor's license before hiring.

 Reciprocity Agreements